Los Angeles advances proposal to cut police budget by up to $150M

 Los Angeles is advancing a proposal to cut its police department’s budget by hundreds of millions of dollars.

-The Los Angeles City Council’s Budget and Finance Committee on Tuesday adopted a measure that would cut between $100 million and $150 million from the LAPD’s budget.
+The Los Angeles City Council’s Budget and Finance Committee on Tuesday adopted a measure that would bring the city closer to cutting between $100 million and $150 million from the LAPD’s budget.
 Those funds are to be reinvested into disadvantaged communities of color.

 LA HOMICIDES UP BY 250 PERCENT OVER LAST WEEK, LAPD REPORTS

-Mayor Eric Garcetti and other city executives are now responsible for identifying where the funds should be taken from.
+Mayor Eric Garcetti and other city executives are now responsible for identifying where the funds would be taken from.

 The measure was first introduced June 3.
 The new fiscal year begins July 1, with lawmakers aiming to adopt a budget by June 30.